 What the hell?
 Kakioko (oyster Okonomiyaki) is for 200 yen? (it was 1,000 yen in the central).
-Also Kaki meshi is 200 yen??? (>o<) Way smaller though, this totally shocked me.
-We were full but couldn’t help buying extra.
+Also Kaki meshi is 200 yen??? (>o<) These looked way smaller though couldn’t help buying extra.
 Perhaps save for dinner….
 I’ll remember this next time.

 See you around!

 You may want to check these out as well!